Tech-at-DU/Node-Rotten-Potatoes/getting-started/README.md

 ### PDF

 A PDF can not be embedded in markdown for viewing in-line.
-PDFs can be referenced with URLs or relative links if they are included in the repository, and a linked image of the pdf can be used, as indicated above for YouTube videos.
+PDFs can be referenced with URLs or relative links if they are included in the repository, or a linked image of the pdf can be used, as indicated above for YouTube videos.

 [This](assets/empty-slides.pdf)